 Research into the European market

-The 60 students of the IBMS programme will spend the next six months in 11 groups looking for opportunities for SmartDocuments in other European countries.
-Which markets offer prospects and are there opportunities to gain a foothold in the country in question?
+The 60 students of the IBMS program will spend the next six months in 11 groups looking for opportunities for SmartDocuments in other European countries.
+Which markets offer prospects, and are there opportunities to gain a foothold in the country in question?
 The groups will be guided in their research by their lecturers and will submit their initial findings to SmartDocuments at the end of the first period.
 A final recommendation will be made at the end of the project.

 There's no such thing as free lunch